tnichols217/notes/CSDS 391/W/W1_tln32.md

 # 5

 If we include the blank tile as a possible state of a position, there are 9 possible states per position on the board of 9 positions, but there can only exist one of each tile, therefore there will be a maximum of $9!$ states.
-However, all of those cases can be resolved to either the solved case or the pairity
+However, all of those cases can be resolved to either the solved case or the parity case where two adjacent tiles are